MrBounty/ZipponDB/README.md

 using zig that the CLI will then use to manipulate data.
 You then interact with the engine by using `run "My query go here"` or by directly using the engine binary.

-## Why Zippon ?
+### Why Zippon ?

-I first started ZipponDB to learn, but I think that in order to learn, you need to build something real, so I chose to do a database as I try to become an expert in it.

-Now for Zippon advantages:
-- Open-source and 100% in Zig with 0 dependencies
+- Open-source and written 100% in Zig with 0 dependency
 - Relational database
 - Small, fast and implementable everywhere

 # Declare a schema

 ZipponDB need a schema to work.
 A schema is a way to define how your data will be store.

 Compared to SQL, you can see it as a file where you declare all table name, columns name, data type and relationship.

 But here you declare struct.
 A struct have a name and members.
 A member is one data or link and have a type associated.
 Here a simple example for a user:

 ```
 User (
     name: str,
     email: str,
     best_friend: User,
-    friends: []User,
 )
 ```

 In this example each user have a name and email as a string.
-But also one best friend as a link. [] mean that there is a list of this value.
-Note that all value can be null exept list, they can be empty.
+But also one best friend as a link.

 Here a more advance example with multiple struct:
 ```